avegancafe/gulp-feta/README.md

 });
 ```

-The above example will take all of your html files within `app/partials` and
+The above example will take all of your `html` files within `app/partials` and
-create a file called `dist/partials.js` where it initializes an object called
+creates a file called `dist/partials.js` where it initializes an object called
-`feta` and adds all of the partials there.
+`feta` and adds all of the partials to that object, each who's key is their
+respective path, from the root of the glob provided to `gulp.src()`.

 ## Example input & output